-- Organisms should be identified and carbapenem non-susceptibility status should be determined in accordance with the current FDA approved drug package insert and the latest version of CLSI guideline M100 prior to testing on Xpert Carba-R Assay. - 2.
+- Organisms should be identified and carbapenem non-susceptibility status should be determined in accordance with the current FDA approved drug instructions for use and the latest version of CLSI guideline M10020 prior to testing on Xpert Carba-R Test. - 2.
 Inoculate the organism onto either a blood or MacConkey agar plate, streak for isolation, and place a 10 μg meropenem disk in the first streak quadrant as a means to ensure that the isolate retains its non-susceptibility to carbapenem. - 3.
-Incubate the plate at 35 °C for 18-24 hours in ambient air. - 4.
-Use the direct colony suspension method by touching isolated colonies with a swab or loop to prepare a 0.5 McFarland suspension of the bacterial isolate as outlined in the CLSI M07 Approved Standard.
-The steps are also described below. - A. Make a suspension of isolated colonies selected from an agar plate (e.g., a nonselective medium such as blood agar that has been incubated for 18-hours to 24-hours) directly in broth or saline. - B. Adjust the suspension to achieve a turbidity equivalent to a 0.5 McFarland standard.
-This results in a suspension containing approximately 1 to 2 x 10 CFU/mL for E. coli ATCC (American Type Culture Collection) 25922. - C. Use either a photometric device or, if performed visually, use adequate light to compare the inoculum tube and the 0.5 McFarland standard against a card with a white background and contrasting black lines.
+Incubate the plate at 35 $^\circ C$ for 18-24 hours in ambient air. - 4.
+Use the direct colony suspension method by touching isolated colonies with a swab or loop to prepare a 0.5 McFarland suspension of the bacterial isolate as outlined in the CLSI M07 Approved Standard21.
+The steps are also described below. - a.
+Make a suspension of isolated colonies selected from an agar plate (e.g., a nonselective medium such as blood agar that has been incubated for 18 hours to 24 hours) directly in broth or saline. - b.
+Adjust the suspension to achieve a turbidity equivalent to a 0.5 McFarland standard.
+This results in a suspension containing approximately 1 to 2 x 108 CFU/mL for E. coli ATCC (American Type Culture Collection) 25922. - c.
+Use either a photometric device or, if performed visually, use adequate light to compare the inoculum tube and the 0.5 McFarland standard against a card with a white background and contrasting black lines.

-10 Procedure
+Procedure

-10.1 Preparing the Cartridge
+Preparing the Cartridge

-Important Place the cartridge into the GeneXpert instrument within 30 minutes of adding the sample to the cartridge.
+i Important Place the cartridge into the GeneXpert instrument within 30 minutes of adding the sample to the cartridge.

-- Remove a Xpert Carba-R Assay cartridge, a Sample Reagent vial and a transfer pipette from the kit.
+- 1. Remove a Xpert Carba-R test cartridge, a Sample Reagent vial and a transfer pipette from the kit.
 Open the vial of the Sample Reagent. - 2.
 To add the sample to the cartridge: - For rectal or perirectal swab samples, to add the swab sample to the cartridge: - From the paired swabs, place one swab into the Sample Reagent vial.
-Replace the unused swab into the transport tube and store
+Replace the unused swab into the transport tube and store.

-Refer to Section 9 for storage conditions of the rectal or perirectal swab samples.
+Note Refer to Specimen Collection, Transport and Storage for storage conditions of the rectal or perirectal swab samples.
 The leftover second swab may be used for repeat testing.

-Note Refer to Section 14, Retest Procedure, to repeat the test for rectal or perirectal swab samples
+Note Refer to Rectal and Perirectal Swab Sample Retest Procedure to repeat the test for rectal or perirectal swab samples.